johnnion1/curriculum/foundations/javascript_basics/problem_solving.md

 New programmers often find problem solving the hardest skill to build.
 It's not uncommon for budding programmers to breeze through learning syntax and programming concepts, yet when trying to code something on their own, they find themselves staring blankly at their text editor not knowing where to start.

-The best way to improve your problem solving ability is by building experience by making lots and lots of programs.
+The best way to improve your problem solving ablity is by building experience by making lots and lots of programs.
 The more practice you have the better you'll be prepared to solve real world problems.

 In this lesson we will walk through a few techniques that can be used to help with the problem solving process.